 Then click OK to finish the settings.

 5. Right-click this task and select Execute Task.

 6. The export is accomplished.

 ✎ Try Efficient and Secure SQL Backup Software

 AOMEI Cyber Backup simplifies Microsoft SQL Server backup without interruption and works for all scale of SQL databases including SQL Express.
 You can easily schedule backup tasks to run daily, weekly, monthly and manage multiple database backups from a central console.
 Get Limited-time discount »

 In this article, I introduced 6 ways in total for SQL Server backup table.

 However, since single MSSQL table backup can lead to data loss, I still suggest you to back up the entire database regularly.
 It’s easy to operate and ensures data integrity.

 If you think full backups are space-consuming, you can also create differential backups, or compressed backups.
 And if you think the operations are too laborious, and don’t want to waste time on them.
-I suggest you use AOMEI Centralized Backupper Database to created compressed backups automatically.
-It provides 2 compression levels, capable of compressing both full backups and differential backups, which can save more space.
+I suggest you use AOMEI Cyber Backup to created SQL Server database backups automatically.
+It provides flexible backup methods, capable of performing full / incremental / differential backups, which can save more space.

-Besides, it allows you to centrally control all laptops, workstations, and servers within LAN on one single computer.
-In this way you can backup SQL database to remote location.
+Besides, it allows you to control all SQL databases and virtual machines within LAN from a central console.
+In this way, you can backup SQL database to remote location.
 For enterprises, it can prompt efficiency and reduce costs.